PCA

 Key Properties

 - PCA always centers the data before decomposition.
-For data that should not be centered (e.g., sparse matrices, TF-IDF), use TruncatedSVD instead.
+For data that should not be centered (e.g., TF-IDF), use TruncatedSVD instead.

 - The components are ordered by decreasing explained variance.